Position settings

 -

 Job code label: The job code label is configurable for your organization.
-Updating the label here will be reflected throughout the application.
+Updating the label here will be reflected throughout FTE Tree.

 -